TEACHER’S NOTES –

-These notes are intended to make you aware of any issues with This Country of Ours and to help you to correct or counterbalance them when reading or discussing the book with your child.
+These notes are intended to make you aware of noted issues with This Country of Ours and to help you to correct or counter-balance them when reading or discussing the book with your child.
 Occasionally you will need to edit the material, omitting or replacing a short section.
 More often you will need to add information.
 With the help of these notes, you should find that This Country of Ours is a living book you can use with confidence.

 This Country of Ours has been chosen for its combination of narrative style with historical detail.
 It is very much a living book and as yet we have been unable to find a comparable Catholic text.